mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-A reference to the AtlasSearchIndexConfig custom resource
+A reference to the AtlasSearchIndexConfig custom resource.

 <table>
     <thead>